6. Learning and Teaching Activities

 • Building an annotated bibliography using bibliographic software (psychomotor)

-Contrast that with session objectives for session 7, where the emphasis is on intellectual skills and some professional skills;
+Contrast that with session objectives for session 7, where the emphasis is on intellectual skills and some professional skills:

 Learning Activities Design Template